Invitation to work with me

 And then something unexpected happens.

 Life starts feeling easier.
 Things start unfolding.
-And that — the receiving, the ease, the flow — becomes its own U-Moment.
-A deeper one.
+And that — the receiving, the ease, the flow — is a deeper test of how well you can rest in the unknown, in the moment something becomes beyond your control.
 Because the surrender required to actually receive what you want is bigger than anything that came before it.

 That's when the real homecoming begins.

-You're accompanied through all of it.
+You're guided through all of it.
 Weekly calls.
 Weekly guidance.
-And daily check-ins with me and Joan — so that when a U-Moment happens on a Tuesday afternoon, you're not navigating it alone.
+And daily check-ins with me and Joan — so that when something happens on a Tuesday afternoon, you're not navigating it alone.

-And life then life can begin to unfold from you rather than being forced by you.
+And then life can begin to unfold from you rather than being forced by you.

 What's included